Weapons and Other Legislation (Firearms Offences) Amendment Bill 2019

 Who it affects

-The bill targeted people assessed as high-risk by police, members of criminal organisations, and anyone who commits firearms offences.
-It would have given police stronger powers to keep guns away from dangerous individuals.
+The bill primarily targeted people assessed as high-risk by police and members of criminal organisations, giving police stronger powers to keep firearms away from dangerous individuals.
+Licensed firearm owners and shooting club members would also have faced higher penalties for weapons offences.

 Key changes

-- Police Commissioner could issue Firearm Prohibition Orders banning high-risk people from possessing firearms (up to 15 years imprisonment for breach)
+- Police Commissioner could issue Firearm Prohibition Orders banning high-risk individuals from possessing firearms, with up to 15 years imprisonment for breach

-- New offence for firing at houses, buildings or vehicles with reckless disregard for safety (14-16 years imprisonment)
+- New offence for firing a firearm at dwelling houses, buildings or vehicles with reckless disregard for safety (14-16 years imprisonment)

-- New offence for possessing both a 3D gun blueprint and a 3D printer capable of making firearms (14 years imprisonment)
+- New offence for possessing both a 3D firearm blueprint and a device capable of manufacturing it (14 years imprisonment)

 - New offence for discharging a firearm to resist arrest (up to 25 years imprisonment)

-- Increased penalty for stealing firearms from 10 to 14 years imprisonment
+- Penalty for stealing firearms increased from 10 to 14 years imprisonment